If you travel with pets, you must prepare your car for the ride with these tips.

 Provide A Place To Rest

 You might have one of those life-loving adorable pups who can’t get enough of driving.
-Then again, you may have a pet who prefers seeing the world from beneath their paws as they cover their head.
+Then again, you may have a pet who prefers seeing the world beneath its paws as they cover its head.
 Either way, provide a comfy spot for your pet to sit, relax, and possibly hide.
-Carriers provide security and comfort, depending on the size of the carrier and the size of your pet.
+Carriers provide security and comfort, depending on the carrier’s size and your pet’s size.
 They can be secured to the back seat floor or the seat itself.
 If your pet feels they must be in the front seat with you, a carrier is best for safety’s sake.
-Otherwise, most pets make do with a large and cozy blanket spread out over the back seat.
-Pet hammocks are also available and can be strung up from the neck rests.
+Otherwise, most pets make do with a large, cozy blanket over the back seat.
+Pet hammocks can also be strung up from the neck rests.

 Put Together A Pet Kit

 Hopefully, your car already has a road emergency kit equipped with jumper cables, road flares, a first aid kit, a blanket, and the like.
 Now you need to pack a pet emergency kit!
 A properly fitted kit requires pet food, emergency water, and receptacles from which they can eat and drink.
-Also include prescription drugs, cloths, paper towels, spray cleaner, favorite toys, a comb, brush, shampoo for dirty emergencies, and bags to dispose of waste.
-Be prepared for messy back seat accidents and take care of them immediately.
+Also include prescription drugs, clothes, paper towels, spray cleaner, favorite toys, a comb, brush, shampoo for dirty emergencies, and bags to dispose of waste.
+Be prepared for messy backseat accidents and take care of them immediately.

 When considering how to prepare your car for travel with pets, forecast a future where anything can go wrong, then figure out how to keep it from happening.
 Ask your vet if they can recommend vets in the area of the place where you’re going.
 Call ahead to hotels and recreational areas to see whether they’re pet-friendly.
 Finally, plan exercise road stops along the way, as this will allow your furry friend to get rid of their excess energy with a quick run.